-During 2021 we terminated \$1.75 billion in notional value of interest rate floors which hedged cash flows from certain of our floating-rate loans.
-The floors were previously accounted for as cash flow hedges and the \$7.9 million gain in accumulated other comprehensive income upon termination will be amortized to earnings over the remaining life of the original hedging relationship.
+During 2021, we terminated \$1.75 billion, respectively, in notional value of interest rate floors which hedged cash flows from certain of our floating-rate loans.
+The floors were previously accounted for as cash flow hedges and the \$7.9 million gain in accumulated other comprehensive income upon termination will be amortized to earnings as an increase to interest income over the remaining life of the original hedging relationships.

-During 2020 we terminated \$55.0 million in notional value of interest rate caps which hedged debt funding certain loans which prepaid in 2020.
+During 2020, we terminated \$55.0 million in notional value of interest rate caps which hedged debt funding certain loans which prepaid in 2020.
 These cap terminations were previously accounted for as cash flow hedges.